 The management of the company estimates the benefits that can be derived during the life of the project.
 These benefits in terms of cash flows over the years are discounted at to bring them all at par with their present values.
 This will take care of the difference in the timing of inflows.

 Discounted Value of Cost

 Costs are generally incurred at the zero period, but there could be instances where extra costs are required to incur in order to continue the project.
 These costs may include an additional working capital requirement or additional equipment, etc. The management discount these costs on their present value.

 Let us try to understand the concept of cost-benefit ratio with the help of an example.

-Suppose Company B Ltd. before investing its money in Project X wants to make a cost-benefit analysis of the project.
+Suppose Company B Ltd., before investing its money in Project X, wants to make a cost-benefit analysis of the project.
 Following details with regard to the costs and estimated benefits of the projects are available.

-- Life of project is 3 years.
+- The life of a project is 3 years.

 - Initial investment = $ 15,000

 - Additional working capital at the end of 2nd year = $ 5,000

 Estimated benefits at the end of each year: